Applying for co-naturalization of a minor child

 -

-You are committed to Germany's special historical responsibility for the National Socialist regime of injustice and its consequences, in particular
+You acknowledge Germany’s special historical responsibility for the Nazi regime of injustice and its consequences, particularly

-- for the protection of Jewish life and
+- the protection of Jewish life as well as

 - the peaceful coexistence of peoples and

-- the prohibition of waging wars of aggression.
+- the prohibition of waging a war of aggression.

 Remark